BTS-OSAV/PaxTravel/requirements/Readme.md

          3. Reduce burden on provider resources as much as possible.
 (E.g. visit site during off-peak hours)
    2. Data Compilation
       1. QC Checks
+         1. Strip raw GTFS files of tables and fields not included in the specification
+            1. Machine Read the spec
+            1. Create a file which can be used to test raw GTFS files against the specification.
+            1. Strip raw GTFS file of tables and fields not defined inthe specification.
+         1. Assign Agency IDs to the tables and records.
       2. Spatial Data Builds
       3. Tabular Data Builds
    3. Data Analysis